 Vineyard Hotel and Kirstenbosch Botanical Gardens, Cape Town, South Africa

-We had reservations that first night at the Vineyard Hotel, just a stone's throw from the slopes of Table Mountain where we planned to visit the Kirstenbosch Botanical Gardens the next morning.
-Though we certainly hadn't reserved one, we ended up in one of the beautiful Mountain View Suites.
+We had reservations that first night at the Vineyard Hotel, just a stone's throw from the slopes of Table Mountain.
+Though we hadn't reserved one, we ended up in one of the beautiful Mountain View Suites.
 Bit of a tragedy, actually.
-We got in at 10:30 at night and were dead to the world a half hour later.
+We got in at 10:30 that night and were dead to the world a half hour later.
 We didn't wake up until 10:30 the next morning, by which point we'd already overslept checkout by half an hour.
 No time to sip coffee and enjoy the view.
 No time for a leisurely breakfast.
 Pack up.
 Head out.

 Kirstenbosch Botanical Gardens

-The Kirstenbosch Botanical Gardens are kind of like Disney World for plants, complete with dark misty grottos and walkways suspended in the treetops.
-And rather importantly for a couple of folks the morning after a fifteen hour flight, they have a coffeeshop.
+The Kirstenbosch Botanical Gardens lay just ten minutes up the road.
+They’re kind of like Disney World for plants, complete with dark misty grottos and walkways suspended in the treetops.
+And, rather importantly for a couple of folks the morning after a fifteen hour flight, they have a coffeeshop.

 From wide cobblestone walkways with views of Table Mountain to dark, narrow footpaths nestled deep in the forest, the gardens have a bit of everything.
 They are definitely one of the places we could have spent another day — or two or three — though there were many such places on the trip.

 In addition to an abundance of flora, the botanical gardens are also known for their world class birding.
-We spotted numerous species in the few hours that we were.
+We spotted numerous species in the few hours we were there.
 A small number of examples can be found just below.

 After spending a fair portion of the morning at the botanical gardens, it seemed we probably ought to get started toward our home for the next couple of days, a mountain lodge outside of the tiny, rural town of Botrivier, about an hour southeast of Cape Town.
 That said, we wanted to see if we might be able to swing by the penguin colony at Boulders Beach on the way and then, perhaps, take a more interesting drive east across Cape Town than the M2.
 We started toward Boulders Beach on the eastern flank of the Cape Peninsula, but the late start and rush-hour traffic soon made it apparent we weren't going to make it, at least not and arrive in Botrivier before dark.
 As such, we turned back and headed on across the southern end of the Cape Flats, across the top of False Bay.